Categories

 Her Cosmic Joke Of A Life: A “Painkiller Jane” Retrospective (Part 3)

 Hello, my friends.
-Even after battling various kinds of villainous scum alongside close friends, familiar allies and even some familiar comic book characters, our favorite anti-heroine is still ticking.
+Even after battling various kinds of villainous scum alongside close friends, familiar allies and even some recognizable comic book characters, our favorite anti-heroine is still ticking.
 Not only is it because of her own Healing Factor, but it’s also because there’s some stories that somebody wants to tell that also see her front and center.
 On that note, I welcome you to the final chapter of…

 It’s been five years since her last tale (technically four years if you include her short story within Liberty Comics #2), but that downtime has allowed the creative juices to flow, gather and develop into three different stories that she’ll find herself in for the 2010s.
 On that note, let’s make our way towards the trinity of tales that she found herself in for that particular decade.